-An autoimmune disease is an illness that causes your immune system to attack your body’s healthy cells and tissues.
+Autoimmune diseases are illnesses that cause your immune system to attack your body’s healthy cells and tissues.
 Your immune system is made up of cells, proteins, and organs.
 It is your defense system from many illnesses.
-When it is working as it should, the immune system recognizes dangers to the body and fights bacteria, viruses, and other dangerous microorganisms to keep you healthy.
+When it is working as it should, your immune system recognizes dangers to your body and fights bacteria, viruses, and other dangerous microorganisms.
 When an autoimmune disease develops, your immune system can no longer tell the healthy cells from dangers to the body.

 Autoimmune diseases are surprisingly common; there are more than 80 types.
-It’s estimated that more than 23.5 million people in the United States have some form autoimmune disease.
+It’s estimated that more than 24 million people in the United States have some form of autoimmune disease, and the incidence is rising.
 Some are well known, such as rheumatoid arthritis or type 1 diabetes, while others, like scleroderma, are rare.

 These diseases can affect any part of your body.
 This is a small example: